* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 5. At the halfway mark, stir the risotto and add a little more stock or water if required.

-If you’re worried about the risotto sticking to the bottom of the baking dish, grease it with some butter before adding the risotto.
+If you’re worried about the risotto sticking to the bottom of the baking dish, grease it with some butter or cooking spray before adding the risotto.

 Reheating risotto in a steamer